 General thoughts on the process are also welcome, particularly the whole Titanium thing.
 Anybody have a Titanium ring?
 Do you like it?
 Are all the claims about durability true, or hype?

 This round of debugging is done; I’ve started re-enabling functionality.
 Basic Ecosystem functions, including details pages and status displays, are back online.

-Many bloggers are all abuzz about the prospect of campaign finance laws being applied to blogs.
+Many bloggers are all abuzz about the prospect of finance laws being applied to blogs.
 The Rocky Mountain News explains:

 Current FEC rules count any Web link to a candidate’s Web site as “coordination” with that candidate’s campaign.
 If applied to the Internet, that could make individual bloggers subject to the much more restrictive rules that now govern the activity of special-interest groups.

 As “Captain Ed” Morrissey of the political blog Captain’s Quarters said in an open letter to Sens.
 McCain and Feingold, during the presidential campaign he linked to Kerry’s Web site four times as often as to Bush’s, “which would have meant to the FEC that I was a major contributor to his campaign.”
 In fact, he was a Bush supporter.